bluesky-social/atproto/waverly-atp/README.md

-# Deploying
+# Deploying to AWS

 ## First time on cluster

 From [https://github.com/kubernetes-sigs/aws-efs-csi-driver/]

 Go in [https://us-east-2.console.aws.amazon.com/eks/], navigate to Add-ons and add the Amazon EFS CSI Driver.
-(I've tried with a yaml and did not worked so I followed the doc main path).
+(I've tried with a yaml and it did not work so I followed the doc main path).

 ## Setting Up The Python Development Environment